 Generally speaking, doctors usually recommend that people start their HRT journey on smaller doses (and scale up slowly, if desired) in order to mitigate any potential harmful impacts of testosterone.

-Content notice, menstruation: It should be noted that menstruation may continue on lower doses of testosterone, and if periods are a cause of gender dysphoria or discomfort, this is something to consider when exploring what dosage will be ideal for you.
+It should be noted that for some trans people who take testosterone, menstruation may continue, while for others, menstruation may end.
+If periods are a cause of gender dysphoria or discomfort, this is something to consider when exploring what dosage will be ideal for you.
 Other considerations for choosing the right dose include reproductive health, fertility goals, surgery goals, and medical history.
 Speaking honestly with your provider in regards to what your goals are can help guide the discussion on dosing.

 There are many ways to administer testosterone into the body, and almost all of them have options for microdosing.
 The following information comes from UCSF Transgender Care: